nathanawmk/blockchain-gateway/docs/escrow/EscrowInterfaceToODAPnotes.md

 Phase 3 (this is a bit different to the previous Figure 3 version):

 &nbsp; &nbsp; 6A.
-Secret reveal: If the evidence-receipt and evidence-receiver convinces Alice, then she is incentivised to reveal the secret s to G2.
-(If Alice is not convinced, she either will have to start again at phase 0, or inform G1 to find another partner gateway).
+Secret reveal: If the evidence-receipt and evidence-receiver convinces Alice (OR Bob if secret was passed to Bob after phase 0 - Bob is the receiver in Figure 3 of https://arxiv.org/pdf/2102.03933.pdf), then she/he is incentivised to reveal the secret s to G2.
+(If Alice/Bob is not convinced, the process will have to start again at phase 0, or G1 can be somehow informed to find another partner gateway).

 &nbsp; &nbsp; 6B.
 Commit-Prepare: G2 sends commit-prepare to G1 with the secret s included.